-According to Eastern thought, acupuncture stimulates the Qi (or energy) of the internal organs to work better.
+According to Eastern thought, Chinese acupuncture stimulates the Qi (or energy) of the internal organs to work better.
 From a Western or biochemical perspective, we are still trying to fully understand how acupuncture works.
 We know that acupuncture can affect all of the organ systems of the body including cardiovascular, endocrine, immune, gastrointestinal and genitourinary, and we have numerous studies that show that acupuncture is beneficial, but we are still unravelling the “how”.
 The current theories stem from the acupuncture needles stimulating neural pathways and local circulation, triggering body wide responses.

-The needles used for acupuncture are extremely thin; much thinner than your average needles used for injections or blood draws.
+The needles used for Chinese acupuncture are extremely thin; much thinner than your average needles used for injections or blood draws.
 Therefore, there is usually little if any pain experienced during acupuncture.
 You may experience a slight pinch as the needle is inserted and possibly a very mild dull ache while the needles are in place.
 The dull ache is a sign that the body is responding to the needles and that the treatment is doing what it should.
 After a treatment, patients tend to feel relaxed and have a general feeling of wellbeing.

 The number of treatments varies greatly depending on the concern.
 Results could be seen in as few as 1 or 2 treatments of an acute concern or as many as a few months of weekly treatments to shift hormones.
-Your Naturopathic Doctor will discuss the expected treatment duration with you prior to beginning your acupuncture treatment.
+Your practitioner will discuss the expected treatment duration with you prior to beginning your acupuncture treatment.

 To get started with one of our practitioners at Natural Choice Medical Clinic in Guelph for acupuncture treatments, book an appointment online today.